ghc-proposals/ghc-proposals/proposals/0000-no-sugared-incompleteness.rst

             number in the link, and delete this bold sentence.**
 .. contents::

-Provide an extension to disallow syntax that would desugar to run-time errors to better reflect our values.
+Provide an extension to disallow syntax that would desugar to run-time errors without a ``-fdeferred-*`` flag.

 Motivation
 ----------